skramm/spaghetti/docs/spaghetti_faq.md

  - Homepage: https://github.com/skramm/spaghetti
  - Manual: https://github.com/skramm/spaghetti/blob/master/docs/spaghetti_manual.md

-- Q: *What is the timer unit?*<br/>
+- Q: *What is the timing unit?*<br/>
-A: With the provided optional timer class (```AsioWrapper```), you can select between seconds, milliseconds, and minutes, and this for each timeout value.
+A: The values are stored as integer values with an associated ```DurUnit``` enumeration value, so you can select between seconds, milliseconds, and minutes, and this for each timeout value.<br>
+It is up to the Timer class to handle these (the provided optional timer class ```AsioWrapper``` does).
 The default value is "seconds".<br>
 When you add the following configuration line, it will be considered as 5 seconds.
 ```C++
 	fsm.assignTimeOut( st_Red, 5, st_Green  );
 ```
 Actually, it uses the current default timer unit.
-This one can be changed any time, for example to milliseconds, with the following command (which **will not** change the settings of already assigned timeouts):
+This one can be changed any time, for example to milliseconds, with the following command (which will **not** change the settings of already assigned timeouts):
 ```C++
 	fsm.setTimerDefaultUnit( spag::DurUnit::ms );
 ```